Based on vendor data and engineering estimates, calculate capacitor reliability for use in system modeling.

 Note: the vendor mentioned that they would have calculated a core temperature of approximately 100°C (and would not share the details of the calculations).
 [Stoike 2010]

-Therefore, the resulting calculation of f1 is 0.20.
-This is less than one as the expected operating hotspot temperature is higher than the reference life hotspot temperature.
-The actual value may be less, as datasheet suggests the life expectations are valid only below 70°C.
+Therefore, the resulting calculation of f1 is 0.79.
+This is less than one as the expected operating core temperature is higher than the reference life core temperature.

 The second element of equation 1 above, is the f2 term related to voltage.
 For film capacitors, [Cooper 2005, Capsite 2010]

 ER is the maximum rated voltage

 With the exponent at 7 this term dominates the overall impact of expected life when the operating voltage is less then the rated voltage.

 For the DC Buss Capacitor, the rated voltage is 700 Vdc and the expected max operating voltage is 480 Vdc.

 For the capacitor, using equation (1) and the calculations above, we have: